• Skip to primary navigation

 Decorating with flowers is a pretty way to add farmhouse decor to your home.
 Use repurposed items as planters and vases for that Fixer Upper farmhouse look.

-If we're talking flowers in our homes, we must includes tulips this time of year.
+But if we're talking actual flowers in our homes, we must includes tulips this time of year.
 No ifs, ands or buts about it.

 This tulip/thermos/globe vignette sets on my end table in the living room.